acarril/acarril.github.io/_posts/2015-10-12-false-positives.md

 ---
 layout: post
-comments: true
-title:  "On the probability of false positives"
+title: On the probability of false positives
-date:   2015-10-12
-categories: econ
+categories: metrics
-permalink: /posts/prob-false-positives
 ---
 Whenever we do regression analysis there is the chance of getting false positives.
 Suppose you have $$k$$ outcome variables and are targeting a $$p$$-value of $$p$$.
 Is there a way to compute *ex ante* the exact probability of getting at least one false positive significant result under $$p$$?